uktrade/data-workspace-frontend/docs/development/running-locally.md

 1. Run the command `python -m venv venv`, this will create a new folder called `venv` on your machine
 1. Activate the venv by using the command `source venv/bin/activate`
 1. Run `pip install --upgrade pip wheel pip-tools`
-1. Run `pip install -r requirement-devs.txt`
+1. Run `pip install -r requirements-dev.txt`

 ## Front end static assets